Independent review of decisions

 • they are, in the Attorney-General’s opinion, a person with relevant knowledge and experience.

-Each independent reviewer has a three-year term.
+Each independent reviewer and panel chairperson has a term that does not exceed three years.
 However, each may:

 • be re-appointed

-• be removed by the Attorney-General at any time
+• be removed by the Attorney-General at any time; or

 Functions of independent reviewers